-Jacob Ellsworth Daubert was born April 7, 1884, in Shamokin, Pennsylvania, to Jacob and Sarah (Hays) Daubert.
+Jacob Ellsworth Daubert was born April 17, 1884, in Shamokin, Pennsylvania, to Jacob and Sarah (Hays) Daubert.
 He said in an interview that the family was not German, but actually of French descent.
-The interview took place soon after the end of the War to End All Wars (World War I).
-With anti-German sentiment running high, it is possible he tried to avoid the problem.
+The interview took place soon after the end of World War I. With anti-German sentiment running high, it is possible he tried to avoid the problem.
 He stated that the family name is actually Daubert.
 They stem from a town near the German border that is named for them, D'Aubertville.
-Some family members immigrated after the American Revolution.
-Others remained there in the old country.1 At age eleven Jake entered the coalmines, working as a breaker boy separating slate and other impurities from the coal.
-There he joined his father, a mineworker for fifty-seven years, and brothers Irwin and Calvin.
+Some family members emigrated after the American Revolution.
+Others remained there in the old country.1 At age 11, Jake entered the coalmines, working as a breaker boy separating slate and other impurities from the coal.
+There he joined his father, a mineworker for 57 years, and brothers Irwin and Calvin.

 He was able to escape a life in the mines when he signed a contract with a semi-professional team in Lykens, Pennsylvania.
 He started out as a pitcher, as many ballplayers do, but quickly was moved over to the first sack.
 He continued in semi-professional ball the following year, playing for a club in Kane, Pennsylvania.
 In 1907 he joined a Kane team that played in the Interstate League, part of organized baseball.
 He completed that season in the Ohio-Pennsylvania League with Marion.